lettertwo/occurrence.nvim/README.md

 ## Function Operators

-Custom operators can be defined as Lua functions that transform the text of each marked occurrence.
-The function receives information about the current mark being processed and returns the replacement text.
+Custom operators can be defined as Lua functions that process each marked occurrence.
+The function receives information about the current mark being processed and can return replacement text or perform side effects, and can optionally execute asynchronously.

 ### Basic Function Operator